-To cure our comfort-food cravings, we turned to some of our favorite foodies in search of vegan soup recipes so good even staunch carnivores would be tempted to lick their bowls clean.
-Spanning a delightfully spicy chickpea chili that has the ideal hearty texture to a surprisingly creamy green soup that tastes like spring, these crazy-delicious soups will make any day cozier.
-Grab a ladle because you're going to want to serve up these surprisingly satisfying, healthy soups tonight.
+We don't know about you, but the grayer and gloomier it is outside, the stronger our desire for indulging in cozy comfort foods.
+To satisfy our comfort-food cravings, we turned to some of our favorite foodies in search of vegan soup recipes so good, even staunch carnivores would be tempted to lick their bowls clean.
+Spanning a delightfully spicy chickpea chili that has the ideal hearty texture, to a surprisingly creamy green soup that tastes like spring, these crazy-delicious vegan soups will make any day cozier.
+Grab a ladle, because you're going to want to serve up these surprisingly satisfying, healthy soups tonight.

 The Hero Ingredient: The greens, namely the crispy celery, leafy kale, and hearty zucchini, lend this delicious vegan soup its vibrant color and refreshingly bright flavor.